-- The interviews will be conducted via Zoom between May 9-27, 2022 and will be 30 minutes in length.
+- The interviews will be conducted via Zoom between May 9 and June 3, 2022 and will be 30 minutes in length.
 Sign up for an interview timeslot on Calendly.

 - The interviews are an opportunity for you to share your ideas, thoughts and experiences in a confidential, supportive and safe space.

 - CEC and the University of Waterloo recognize that confidentiality is very important in this process.
 No one from the University will be present at the interview nor will the interview be recorded.
 Any personal identifiable information will never be shared with the University.
 CEC will be conducting a thematic analysis of the feedback collected during interviews and reporting summaries/themes back to the University.

 - If you have accessibility needs which may impact your ability to engage in the consultations process, please contact Ivana Lochhead (email@example.com) and/or Davy Sabourin (firstname.lastname@example.org) at Canadian Equality Consulting to ensure accommodation.

 Calls to Action